-EDDL 7333 Quantitative and Qualitative Methods and Analysis
+EDDL 7333 (3-3-0) Quantitative and Qualitative Methods and Analysis

 Students will expand previous knowledge for analysis, interpretation, and decision making in quantitative and qualitative research to be used in education leadership and school improvement roles.
 Students will use statistical and qualitative software to aid in their research.
-Prerequisite: EDDL 7331 (Statistics I) or comparable statistics course.
+Prerequisites: EDDL 7330 (Principles of Educational Research) and EDDL 7331 (Statistics I) or comparable statistics course.

-EDDL 7335 Dissertation Research and Prospectus Design
+EDDL 7335 (3-3-0) Dissertation Research and Prospectus Design

 Under the guidance of their dissertation supervisor, students will participate in the development and implementation of their prospectus to their Dissertation Committee.
 All required components of the dissertation outline must be included as described in the Doctoral Handbook including the approval of the Human Subject Protection and Approval Form.
+Prerequisite: EDDL 7333 (Quantitative and Qualitative Methods and Analysis).